 Type 5: This distribution type is circular that makes it generate the same amount of light in all positions.
 It works great for spaces that need a lot of even lighting.
 Its ideal for poles mounted in the center of parking lots.

-Yes, you can submit a parking lot lighting plan here where you have the option to upload a pdf or dwg of your parking lot.
+Yes, you can submit a parking lot lighting plan here where you have the option to upload a pdf, dwg (CAD) or AGI file of your parking lot.
+You can also send us an image (jpg or png) of the layout.
+Make sure we can easily identify the scale of the drawing.

 Should I Use Motion Sensors in LED Parking Lot Lights?